-True or false: Is anlotinib beneficial in Chinese patients with refractory metastatic RAS/KRAS/BRAF-wildtype colorectal cancer?
+True or false: Anlotinib has shown benefit in Chinese patients with refractory metastatic RAS/KRAS/BRAF-wildtype colorectal cancer.

 Anlotinib was beneficial in Chinese patients with refractory metastatic CRC, and yielded particular OS improvement in those with RAS/KRAS/BRAF-wildtype disease.